PTSD: National Center for PTSD

 Privacy and Security

-CPT Coach was a collaborative effort between the VA's National Center for PTSD, the VA's Sierra Pacific (VISN 21) MIRECC, and the Department of Defense's DHA Connected Health.
+CPT Coach was a collaborative effort between the VA's National Center for PTSD, the VA's Sierra Pacific (VISN 21) MIRECC, and the Department of Defense's National Center for Telehealth and Technology.
 Additional thanks go to the Cincinnati VA Medical Center.